Stop DataWorks service billing

 Important

-After completing these steps, we recommend checking Expenses and Costs after 24 hours to view your bill details.
-Filter by Product Name: DataWorks and confirm that recent charges have stopped increasing.
-This serves as final confirmation that billing has stopped.
-If related fees are still being generated, analyze the actual bill to ensure Pay-as-you-go services are completely disabled.
+After you complete all the preceding steps, we recommend that you wait 24 hours and then go to Expenses and Costs in the Alibaba Cloud console to view your bill details.
+Filter by Product Name set to DataWorks and verify that recent charges have stopped increasing.
+This serves as the final confirmation that billing has been successfully stopped.
+If charges continue to accrue, analyze the actual bill to check whether all pay-as-you-go services have been fully disabled.

-Scenario 2: Stop billing for specific services only.
+Scenario 2: Stop billing for a specific service only.

 Billable item